jpailden/rstatlab/week7.md

-Week 7: Sampling Variability and Sampling Distribution of the Sample Mean
+Week 7: Sampling Distribution of the Sample Mean
 ================
 written by Junvie Pailden